Yimikami/pengu-plugins/README.md

 - Whitelisted players are automatically excluded from reports
 - Reports are processed with a delay to prevent rate limiting

+### Randomize Plugin (v0.0.1)

+A plugin that adds a "LET THE FUN BEGIN 🤡" button to champion select, which randomly selects a champion, runes, summoner spells, and creates a custom item set.

+#### Features:

+- **Random Champion Selection**: Intelligently selects a random champion from your available pool
+- **Random Runes**: Creates a random rune page for your champion
+- **Random Summoner Spells**: Selects random summoner spells
+- **Custom Item Sets**: Generates a random but coherent item build based on champion type
+- **Smart Selection**: Uses weighted randomization to avoid repeating recent picks
+- **Automatic Application**: All selections are automatically applied when entering champion select

+#### Usage:

+1. Enter champion select
+2. Look for the "LET THE FUN BEGIN 🤡" button in the bottom right
+3. Click the button to:
+   - Select a random champion
+   - Set up random runes
+   - Choose random summoner spells
+   - Create a custom item set

 ## Installation

 1. Install [Pengu Loader](https://github.com/PenguLoader/PenguLoader)